ipdk-io/networking-recipe/docs/guides/security-guide.md

 ## gRPC ports

 The IPDK Networking Recipe uses a secure-by-default model.
-Users wishing to open insecure ports, must do so explicitly.
-It is strongly recommended that users do not open insecure ports in production systems.
+If you wish to open insecure ports, you must do so explicitly.
+It is strongly recommended that you use secure ports in production systems.

 ### Secure-by-default (TLS-mode)